 Yogyakarta’s central Java location makes it a popular stopover for travelers making the long haul through the archipelago.

 It is known as the Javanese cultural center and has active arts and academic communities.
 Worlds apart from Jakarta, it is easily the most popular city for foreign visitors.
-The tourist office is located at 16 Jalan Malioboro.
+See the government’s official website for tourism information.